Credit card fees. We all deal with them, even if we don’t enjoy them.

 7. Expedited payment fee

-An expedited payment fee is charged when you need to ensure your payment is received as quickly as possibly.
+An expedited payment fee is charged when you need to ensure your payment is received as quickly as possible.
 A common example is when you expedite a credit card payment on a bill to avoid being late.

 The fee is usually a flat rate (between $10 and $20) but is most often less than a late fee.